Dr Marguerite Nyhan

 Peer Reviewed Journals (Selected)

-See Dr. Nyhan’s website (www.margueritenyhan.com) for a full list of publications.
+Please see Dr. Nyhan’s research group website (www.nyhanlab.org) for a full list of publications.

 Dr. Nyhan delivers the following modules